History of London Gateway (Scratchwood) services

 It was later converted to one of the country's first Days Inn motels, at which point the services were renamed to the more marketable London Gateway.
 The motel then became a Days Hotel, and then one of Welcome Break's first Ramadas.

-On the weekend of the 16th April 2011 the M1 between J1 and J4 was closed following for several days following a severe fire at a scrapyard next to the services.
+On the weekend of 16 April 2011, the M1 between J1 and J4 was closed following for several days following a severe fire at a scrapyard next to the services.
 London Gateway was expecting a lot of custom with several events taking place in London, but instead it lost everything and transferred staff to South Mimms instead.
 Hotel bookings were cancelled and fresh food had to be thrown out.